Signed in as:

 Our nervous system can get stuck in a heightened/protective state after extremely dangerous/stressful experiences associated with military jobs, rescue civilians (police, firefighters, EMTS, nurses, doctors) and the general public who’ve survived traumatic events in both childhood and/or adulthood.

 Our nervous system regulates our entire body and everything happening within it.
 It is the captain of our ship if you will.
-When our nervous system gets stuck in a heightened state because of a dangerous experience, it stays in “protection mode.”
-It down regulates our digestion, immune response and sense of safety, and stays on guard at all times.
+When our nervous system experiences a dangerous situation, it goes into "protection mode" to help us survive.
+When that situation has passed our nervous system may stay in a heightened state.
 This can make it difficult for us to function in day to day life.
 We may suffer from depression, anxiety, angry outbursts, substance abuse, digestive issue etc because our nervous system has forgotten how to regulate itself.

 In order for us to function in our daily lives we need our nervous system to become flexible again and remember the option of “ease mode,” when we are OKAY, when we are safe.